[Home ] [Archive] [ فارسی ]

 ..

-Comparison of the Effect of a Course of Endurance and Resistance Training Along with Sumac Supplementation on the Serum Levels of SIRT3, SIRT4 and AMPK in Alzheimer's Rats
+Comparing the Effects of a Course of Endurance and Resistance Training Combined with Sumac Supplementation on Serum Levels of SIRT3, SIRT4, and AMPK in a Rat Model of Alzheimer's Disease

 R Amini , A Saremi * , MR Afarinesh